oestradiol/Love-Truth/Explaining the “God-Codex Proof” to Logic-Bound Minds.md

 ---

-## 🧩 Step One: Establish Shared Ground
+## 🧩 Step One: Establish Shared Ground (Models, Not Reality-Itself)

 > “Let’s start with what you already believe.”